world-class/REPL/websites/README.md

 - [Matrix multiplication](http://matrixmultiplication.xyz/) - Online tool to perform matrix calculations.
 - Problem sets
     - [PDF] [Exercises and Problems in Linear Algebra, Portland State University](https://web.pdx.edu/~erdman/LINALG/Linalg_pdf.pdf), Version July 13, 2014

+## Machine learning
+- [Mathematics for Machine Learning](https://mml-book.github.io/) - *"We wrote a book on Mathematics for Machine Learning that motivates people to learn mathematical concepts.
+The book is not intended to cover advanced machine learning techniques because there are already plenty of books doing this.
+Instead, we aim to provide the necessary mathematical skills to read those other books."*

 ## Modular arithmetic
 - [Modular arithmetic](https://modular-arithmetic.appspot.com/#modularArithmetic) - Clear, simple explanations: _"Numbers in a given modulo "wrap around".
 They reach a certain value, and then continue from the beginning up to that value.
 Then, begin again. [...]"_